Savuti Campsite: Best Camping and Self-Drive Safari Guide

 This is contrary to what you might expect.

-The wildlife, therefore, is attracted to Savuti in the winter, when the rivers are full, rather than in the summer.
+Therefore, wildlife is more attracted to Savuti in the winter, when the rivers are full, than in the summer.

 Many-white backed vultures-in-a-tree

-Savuti is home to many lions who prey on a multitude of the game arriving back into the area after their migration south.
+Savuti is home to many lions, which prey on the game arriving back into the area after their migration south.

 impala by a tree with a hornbill in the distance